beccasaurus/Requestor/README.markdown

 ### Following Redirects

-Because Requestor is meant for low-level access to HTTP responses, we don't automatically follow redirects.
+Because Requestor is meant for low-level access to HTTP responses, we don't automatically follow redirects by default.
 But we make it easy to follow one:

     var request = new Requestor("http://localhost:1234");
     request.Get("/old/path");